Last Update: 1/21/2016 12:20 AM

 NorCal's Grants Program provides funds for community development projects all around our planet.
+Money for grants is raised through a special Grants Fund separate from NorCal's Intercultural Education and Readjustment Services Programs which are supported through general donations and memberships.
 While there is no minimum-maximum size, most grants average from $500-$2000 depending on the amount requested and funds available.

 NorCal looks for varied international and domestic project opportunities benefiting different groups of people, in keeping with the spirit and idea of Peace Corps.
 The persons requesting funds must demonstrate commitment to the project by providing community labor, monetary contributions, local resources and/or training.